 Moving into the Precision Pistol discipline, we conduct the CMP Pistol match, which is

 commonly a Military & Police match using service pistols.
-Only centerfire pistols may be used
+Only non-matched conditioned pistols between 9mm and .45 cal may be used with barrels 5" or less in length,

-For the Precision Rifle discipline, we conduct a CMP Rifle match.
-Currently, one will be
+For the Precision Rifle discipline, , we conduct two types of CMP Rifle matches.
+Currently,

-styled after a Highpower Rifle across the course (XTC) match using only centerfire rifles, while
+one will be styled after a Highpower Rifle across-the-course (XTC) match using only centerfire rifles,

 Staying with rimfire, the final discipline is NRL22, which matches are conducted nearly every